40843245/Python_Tutorial/Basics/Closure/introduction.md

 # Closure in Python
 ## Objectives
-I will discuss these topics in this artcile.
+I will discuss these topics in this article.

     1. What is closure?
     2. Application about closure in Python.
     3. How to use closure in Python.
+    4. Implementation of closure

 ## Prequisite